 I was working on a project in the southern Pantanal in Brazil on the habituation of jaguars, which are notoriously elusive cats.
 One morning, I was following the tracks of a female jaguar.
 I had been walking for well over two hours, but the tracks were very fresh and I managed to follow them through the ankle-deep water and mud.
 I had to use my machete to cut away at the sharp plants that kept embedding into my shins.
 High humidity, soaring temperatures, horrific insects, leeches and now prickly plants were making it hard work, but the thrill of the chase made it all worthwhile.

-The tracks I was following were perfect, and no more than five hours old, but I realised that I couldn’t carry on, as the vegetation was near impenetrable.
+The tracks I was following were perfect, and no more than five hours old, but I realized that I couldn’t carry on, as the vegetation was near impenetrable.
 I decided I needed to go back and loop around and try to find where the tracks left the small thicket.

 After circumnavigating the area, it became clear that the female jaguar had not left the thicket.
 She was just nearby, no more than 20 meters away!
 I crouched down and, using a trick I had learned many years ago when tracking cats in Africa, put my hands behind my ears and closed my eyes.

 And then I heard a noise that still sticks with me, even three years later.
 A tiny series of squeaks and moans.
 It was a baby cat – a newborn jaguar.
 I had just found a wild jaguar den-site!
 My colleague had seen this female jaguar 10 hours previously, and she had been heavily pregnant.
 These jaguar cubs were less than 10 hours old!
 I was delighted, but I was terrified.
-I also realised that I was in the most dangerous place you can be when working with animals – that mother jaguar would have been fully entitled to kill me.
+I also realized that I was in the most dangerous place you can be when working with animals – that mother jaguar would have been fully entitled to kill me.

 I managed to sneak away, and two days later got a tiny camera trap into the area without disturbing the mother.
 We managed to get footage of three tiny, still blind, jaguar cubs – the first time this had been done in the wild!
 The footage was later used in a documentary about our work there.”